 for more information please check out Wemoney.com/disclaimer today.

-Welcome to another installment of We Talk Centsa podcast presented by WeMoney as always, we're joined by me Dan your financeguru.
+Welcome to another instalment of We Talk Cents a podcast presented by WeMoney as always, we're joined by me Dan your finance guru.

-I couldn't said it better myself was quiteanalogy.
+I couldn't have said it better myself, was quite analogy.

 I'm ready Blaize, hit me.